 Make an unflinching and detailed examination of your financial picture.
 How much do you have now, how much will you need to start the business, and how much will you need to stay in business?
 Projecting cash flow into the future means taking into account such variables as seasonal trends in sales, the amount of cash taken out of the business for personal expenses, whether and when to expand the business, and the rate at which customers will pay off accounts if credit is extended to them.

 Find a location for the business that is convenient for customers, appropriate in size and configuration, and zoned so as to allow your type of business.
 When you have settled on the product or service you will sell, calculate the inventory you should create and maintain and locate reliable suppliers.

 Finally, if you go to all the trouble and expense involved in creating a small business, don’t forget to think about protecting against losing the business from such threats as fire, theft, robbery, vandalism, and liability for an accident.
-This means taking measures to provide security, but also arranging for the appropriate types and levels of insurance.
+This means taking measures to provide security, but also arranging for the appropriate types and levels of title insurance.

 A husband and wife who operated a day care business out of their home decided to take out a new mortgage on the home.
 Over the 10 years that they had owned the business they had taken corresponding deductions and depreciation on their tax returns to account for the business run from the home.
 As calculated for tax purposes, approximately 17% of the home was devoted to the day care business, even though during the hours when the day care business was open about 52% of the home’s square footage was devoted to that use.